RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 physical threats, but insurance is an administrative control for risk transfer), so D is the best choice of these options.

 ### [important knowledge] Question # 13 - You are the security manager for a small retail business involved mainly in direct e-commerce transactions with individual customers (members of the public).
 The bulk of your market is in Asia, but you do fulfill orders globally.
 Your company has its own data center located within its headquarters building in Hong Kong, but it also uses a public cloud environment for contingency backup and archiving purposes.
 Your cloud provider is changing its business model at the end of your contract term, and you have to find a new provider.
-In choosing providers, which tier of the Uptime Institute rating system should you be looking for, if minimizing cost is your ultimate goal?
+In choosing providers, [which tier of the Uptime Institute rating system] should you be looking for, if minimizing cost is your ultimate goal?
 A. 1
 B. 3
 C. 4
 D. 8
 Answer: A.

-For the purposes described in the question, a Tier 1 data center should suffice; it is the cheapest, and you need it only for occasional backup purposes (as opposed to constant access).
+For the purposes described in the question,** a Tier 1 data center should suffice; it is the cheapest, and you need it only for occasional backup purposes** (as opposed to constant access).
 The details of location and market are irrelevant.

-Tiers 3 and 4 would be much more expensive, and they are not necessary for your business purposes; options B and C are thus incorrect.
+**Tiers 3 and 4 would be much more expensive**, and they are not necessary for your business purposes; options B and C are thus incorrect.

 There is no Tier 8 in the Uptime Institute system.

-### Question # 14 - You are the security manager for a small retail business involved mainly in direct e-commerce transactions with individual customers (members of the public).
+### Question # 14 - You are the security manager for a small retail business involved mainly in direct [e-commerce transactions] with individual customers (members of the public).
 The bulk of your market is in Asia, but you do fulfill orders globally.
 Your company has its own data center located within its headquarters building in Hong Kong, but it also uses a public cloud environment for contingency backup and archiving purposes.
 Your cloud provider is changing its business model at the end of your contract term, and you have to find a new provider.
 In choosing providers, which of the following functionalities will you consider absolutely essential?
 A. Distributed denial of service (DDoS) protections
 B. Constant data mirroring
 C. Encryption